Mark and retain hollow trees during thinning operations

 Why?

-Retaining trees with cavities that are used by livestock as preservation wood preserves habitats for animals.
-Where possible, it is worth leaving a group of silvicultural trees around the cavity trees to provide better shelter for animals.
+Leave cavity trees used by animals as retention trees to preserve habitats.
+If possible, leave a group of retention trees around cavity trees to provide better shelter for wildlife.